-So, the organisation is a boon to everyone.
-But this local charity has a long and interesting history.
-It began with the medieval guilds, continued through the religious upheavals of Tudor times, and remained a charity in Victorian times, until during the 20th century it was streamlined into the charity we have today.
+The organisation is a boon to everyone and has a long and interesting history.
+It began with the medieval guilds, continued through the religious upheavals of the Tudor era, and remained a charity in Victorian times, until during the 20th century it was streamlined into the charity we have today.

 The Commonalty grew out of the early craft and merchant guilds that were established in medieval times.
 Milborne Port was an important town in Anglo Saxon times.
 The presence of a royal manor at Kingsbury and the important Minster of St John’s gave merchants and craftsmen ample opportunities to prosper.
 Following the Norman Conquest, the laws that had protected merchants and craftsmen were no longer upheld, so they banded together to form guilds.
 This enabled them to protect the rights of merchants and craftsmen against the powerful forces of the Church and the State, whose priorities were not always compatible with those of the businessmen of the town.

-The guild made sure apprentices were properly trained; goods that were offered for sale were up to a good quality; and so on.
+The guild made sure apprentices were properly trained; goods that were offered for sale were of good quality; and so on.
 (Many of these guilds still exist today, the headquarters of many of them still in London, and they form the basis of the Lord Mayor’s show each year.)
-The guild also acted as a guardian when necessary: if a member died or fell ill, the guild would take over his business, and care for his family until a child was old enough to take over.
+The guild also acted as a guardian when necessary: if a member died or fell ill, the guild would take over his business and care for his family until a child was old enough to take over.

 Milborne Port was run by its burgesses (the wealthiest of the craftsmen and traders) and the guild controlled the market, crucial to the prosperity of the town.
 By 1100 Milborne Port had a Guildhall; although the original building is gone, the Commonalty still meet in the upstairs room of the latest building to stand on the site, and the original doorway remains.
 This will be looked at later.